 Bake Me Home Tote Bag Program

-While their original idea began with a simple jar of homemade oatmeal chocolate chip cookie mix, they quickly decided to add the mixing bowl, spoon, cookie sheet, pot holder, spatula, toothbrushes and toothpaste.
-This growing pile of goodies necessitated delivering them in a sturdy tote bag, hence the name for our program.
+While their original idea began with a simple jar of homemade oatmeal chocolate chip cookie mix, they quickly decided to add all the supplies needed to bake the cookies.
+This pile of goodies necessitated delivering them in a sturdy tote bag, hence the name for our program.
 A $10 gift card to Kroger was also added for the essential butter and eggs needed to complete the recipe and to purchase a few other groceries.
-Finally, a recipe booklet filled with low-cost, kid-friendly, nutritious recipes donated by Nutrition Council of Greater Cincinnati was added with funding from The Ronald McDonald House.
+Finally, a recipe booklet filled with low-cost, kid-friendly, nutritious recipes donated by Nutrition Council of Greater Cincinnati was added with funding from The Ronald McDonald House Charities.
 While prices can change slightly, the total cost for each of our Bake Me Home Tote Bags averages about $25.